chrisant996/clink/docs/clink.md

 An argmatcher can supply "on advance" or "on arg" functions to be called when the argmatcher parses an argument position.
 The functions can influence parsing the rest of the input line.
 For example, the presence of a flag `--only-dirs` might change what match completions should be provided somewhere else in the input line.

 - An "[on advance](#the-on-advance-function)" function is called _before_ parsing a word.
 It can influence which argument position will parse the word (it can advance to the next position before parsing, or it can repeat the same argument position for parsing both the current word and the next word).
+- An "[on alias](#the-on-alias-function)" function is called _before_ parsing a word.
+It can examine the word and return some other text to parse instead.
 - An "[on arg](#the-on-arg-function)" function is called _when_ parsing a word.
 It can examine the word and do custom processing.
 - An "[on link](#the-on-link-function)" function is called _after_ parsing a word.
 It can examine the word and override what argmatcher it links to (see [Linking Parsers](#argmatcher_linking)).